What Is A Hydraulic Lift

 - Backfill and compact the excavation with gravel material.

-- Transport scrap metal to a recycling facility and contaminated soil to certified disposal facility.
+- Transport scrap metal to a recycling facility and contaminated soil to a certified disposal facility.

-- Replace the concrete floor to closely resemble surrounding areas.
+- Replace the concrete floor to closely resemble the surrounding areas.

 - May include a summary report of removal activities.